u-Kuro/Kanshi.Anime-Recommendation/README.md

   1. Getting Variable Importance Schema from User - User's scores for each Anime in ones' list is added to each of its own categoric variable all and of it are averaged, while Numeric Variables are built with Linear Regression Model to predict each scores later.
   2. Analyzing Anime for Initial Recommendation Score - Each available variable in the Variable Importance Schema that is in an Anime from Anilist are then averaged by the scores from variables' scores or Predicted by the created Models given in the analyzed Schema.
-  3. The Initial Score Calculation is then calculated by dividing it into three group e.g., Anime Contents (Genres and Tags), Anime Production (Staff by Roles and Studio), and Other Minimal Influences (Anilist Average Score/Anime Popularity, Format [TV, Movie, etc.], Length/Duration, and Year), then getting the average of the three.
+  3. The Initial Score Calculation is then calculated by dividing it into three group e.g., Anime Contents (Genres and Tags), Anime Production (Staff by Roles and Studio), and Other Minimal Influences (Anilist Average Score, Year), then getting the probability of the three as the score/affinity.
-  4. Lastly weight is added for Accuracy (Wscore) - In order to avoid bias to every anime with very Few variables, a weight is added for each shows calculated by [(SumOfAnalyzedVariableFromSpecificAnime/SumOfAllAnalyzedVariableFromAllAnime)].
+  4. Lastly weight is added for Accuracy (Wscore) - In order to avoid bias to each anime with few variables (mostly non-popular ones), and to also avoid low average-scored anime in anilist, a weight is added differently.
+For non-popular shows the threshold is calculated by [SumOfAllAnimePopularity*0.33] and in those that didn't reach the popularity threshold a weight is added [(AnimePopularity/SumOfAllAnimePopularity)].
+On the other hand for low average-scored anime in anilist with 49.67 (100-based) as threshold a weight is also added [AverageScore*.01].

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Final Score for recommendation is WScore, calculated by multiplying the Weight and the Initial Score [InitialScore * Weight].
-Unweighted Score is still included in the app to see if there were any Highly recommended  Anime that was put within the margin of error.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Final Score for recommendation is WScore, calculated by multiplying different Weights and the Initial Score [InitialScore * Weight].
+In addition, Unweighted Score is still included in the app to see if there were any Highly recommended Anime that was put within the margin of error.

 ### ____Website Preview____